Nastasii/FV_suicide/README.md

 The raw eye-tracking data was collected by Eye-Link 1000 system.(https://www.sr-research.com/)

-The main script was orignially programmed and running on the version of MatLab2018a.(Windows 10)
+The main script was originally programmed and running on the version of MatLab2018a.(Windows 10)